LesFerch/OldExplorer/README.md

 ## Launch Windows 10 Explorer on Windows 11

 The Windows 10 Explorer can be accessed on Windows 11 by opening the Control Panel and then clicking the up arrow a couple of times. **OldExplorer** is simply a launcher that does essentially the same thing, but also lets you provide your preferred starting folder.
-It actually runs the command **control admintools** and then, by default, sends **This PC** to the navigation bar.
+It actually runs the command **control admintools** and then, by default, sends **C:** to the navigation bar.
 If you specify a different folder on the OldExplorer command line, it will navigate there instead.

 The goal of this project is to improve on similar PowerShell based solutions with a faster launch, no console window, easy change of the starting folder, use the Explorer icon, and not interfere with an existing open Control Panel window.